Lord of the Dance (musical): Background

 Michael Flatley found his first fame starring in Riverdance, but he left the show in late 1995 due to conflicts over creative control.
 He dreamed of, and put into action, a plan of putting together a dance show capable of playing in arenas and stadiums instead of traditional theatres.
 Later on, Flatley soon began thinking of rhythm patterns and steps for an a cappella number.
 This number would later become "Planet Ireland", the show's finale.
 The show took six months to bring from conception to stage.
 Auditions were held in the SFX City Theatre in Dublin.

 Story

-The story follows the character the Lord of the Dance and his fight against the evil dark lord Don Dorcha from taking over Planet Ireland.
-The Lord of the Dance defeats the dark lord's invasion with help from a little spirit.
-There is also a story with a "love versus lust" theme expressed through dance throughout the show.
-Saoirse, the Irish Cailín fights for the love of the Lord of the Dance against the wicked Morrighan, the Temptress.
-The stories are based on ancient Irish folklore and some biblical references; the title itself, along with the central musical theme, is taken from a contemporary hymn.
+The show takes place in a “Celtic” land called Planet Ireland (or it is sometimes interpreted as ancient/historical Ireland), with much Celtic-themed imagery and music.
+The story follows Flatley’s character, the “Lord of the Dance”, and his fight against the evil dark lord Don Dorcha from taking over Planet Ireland.
+The Lord of the Dance defeats the dark lord's invasion with help from a little spirit, a pixie or faerie of sorts.
+This spirit, who initially appears as some kind of court jester, is eternally positive, dancing and beaming at all times.
+The show begins with the little spirit playing “The Lord of the Dance” melody, solo, on tin whistle, before the dark forces come and take over the Celts.
+There is also a secondary theme of “good girl versus bad girl”, or "love versus lust", expressed through dance several times throughout the show.
+Saoirse, the Irish cailín (normally appearing in white or brighter colours), fights to win the love of the Lord of the Dance against the wicked Morrighan, the Temptress (usually appearing in all red or black dress).
+The stories are based on ancient Irish folklore and some biblical references; the title itself, along with the main musical theme, is taken from a contemporary hymn.
+Through tales of love, heartache, temptation, peace, battle, struggle and finally victory, the story of the Lord of the Dance’s triumph is told through dance and live music.